 In connection with the Company's assessment of going concern considerations in accordance with the Financial Accounting Standard Board's ("FASB") Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until the Extended Date to consummate the proposed Business Combination.
 It is uncertain that the Company will be able to consummate the proposed Business Combination by this time.
-If a business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
+If a business combination is not consummated by this date, absent any further extensions, there will be a mandatory liquidation and subsequent dissolution of the Company.
 Management has determined that the mandatory liquidation, should a business combination not occur, and potential subsequent dissolution, raises substantial doubt about the Company's ability to continue as a going concern for the next twelve months from the issuance of this filing.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after October 13, 2023.
+No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after October 13, 2024 or earlier if the period of time the Company has to consummate its initial business combination is not extended on a monthly basis.
 The Company intends to complete the proposed Business Combination before the mandatory liquidation date.
 However, there can be no assurance that the Company will be able to consummate any business combination by the Extended Date.